-Known as the ‘pearl of the orient’, Manila is on the island of Luzon and is at the mouth of the River Pasig which flows into Manila Bay.
-It is a big and congested city, and while poverty is visible here, Manila offers upscale neighborhoods that are home to quality hospitals, high-end malls, fine-dining restaurants, rooftop bars and five-star hotels.
+Known as the ‘Pearl of the Orient,’ Manila is situated on the island of Luzon at the mouth of the River Pasig, which flows into Manila Bay.
+It is a famously large and congested city, and while poverty is visible here, Manila offers upscale neighborhoods that are home to quality hospitals, high-end malls, fine-dining restaurants, rooftop bars and five-star hotels.

-The city is affordable in terms of cost both the cost of plastic surgery and cosmetic treatments, as well as day-to-day living and accommodation expenses.
-In the Philippines, most of the population speaks English, so you will not face any communication problems.
+The city is affordable in terms of both the cost of plastic surgery and cosmetic treatments, as well as day-to-day living and accommodation expenses.
+In the Philippines, most of the population speaks English, so you won't face any communication problems.

-Manila is on the eastern shore of the Philippines, off the South China Sea, and is the political, financial and business capital of the country.
+Manila is located on the eastern shore of the Philippines, just off the coast overlooking the South China Sea.
+The city is the political, financial and business capital of the country.

 Some examples of the cost of plastic surgery procedures in Manila: